The Old New Environment Wizard

 After you launch an environment, you cannot change the environment tier.
 If your application requires a different environment tier, you must launch a new environment.

 On the Environment Type page, select a platform and environment type, and then choose Next.

 The Predefined configuration setting specifies the platform and version that is used for the environment.
-For more information, see Supported Platforms.
+For more information, see Pre-Configured Platforms.

 After you launch an environment with a specific configuration, you cannot change the configuration.
 If your application requires a different configuration, you must launch a new environment.